 - 8-Minute Rule and PT-modifier handling built in

-- Multiple billing options (in-house software or outsourced RCM)
+- Multiple billing paths (in-house software or outsourced RCM)

 Cons: